 The SendGrid-based SMTP proxy service provides email authentication and reputation monitoring.
 A basic set up includes 12,000 emails per month and excludes use in marketing campaigns.

-Magento automates the SendGrid integration for Starter and Pro Integration environments.
+Adobe automates the SendGrid integration for Starter and Pro Integration environments.
 The Pro Production and Staging environments require manual provisioning and configuration during the IaaS hardware provisioning process.

 You must add the DNS records—three sub-domains provided by SendGrid—that permits SendGrid to send transactional messages on your behalf.
 Also, each SendGrid account receives a unique TXT record that you must add to the DNS to authenticate outbound mailings.

 Add the corresponding host and value CNAME records to the DNS:

 1 2 3 em.example.com IN CNAME <sendgrid.net> s1.example.com IN CNAME <s1.example.sendgrid.net> s2.example.com IN CNAME <s2.example.sendgrid.net>